Sinocephale: Discovery and naming

 During the early 20th century, Swedish palaeontological expeditions were conducted in China; during one such expedition, sometime in 1930 or 1931, a specimen was discovered that would become recognized as the first evidence of Pachycephalosauria from Asia.
 It consisted of a parietal bone, largely complete along its midline and right side but missing part of the left.
 Discovered at the Tsondolien-Khuduk geologic locality in Inner Mongolia, the specimen among others were brought to Sweden for study in Uppsala.
-The specimen was named and described by palaeontologist Birger Bohlin in 1953, as a new species of the genus Troodon, with the specific name T. bexelli, in honour of Gerhard Bexel, who discovered the specimen.
+The specimen was named and described by palaeontologist Birger Bohlin in 1953, as a new species of the genus Troodon, with the specific name bexelli honouring Gerhard Bexel, who discovered the specimen.
 The genus Troodon had historically been considered a pachycephalosaur rather than a theropod as is recognized today.
 By the time the paper had been published the specimen had already been returned to China's Institute of Vertebrate Paleontology and Paleoanthropology; sometime subsequent to this return the specimen among with many others were lost.
 A decade later in 1964 Oskar Kuhn reassigned T. bexelli to the genus Stegoceras as the species S. bexelli.

 Bohlin's species was largely ignored in the years subsequent to its original naming, only occasionally invoked to mention its significance as the first known Asian pachycephalosaur.
 In 1983 Hans-Dieter Sues and Peter Galton commented on the species in a paper focused on North American pachycephalosaurs, noting that based on the data from Bohlin's description the species clearly differs from definite Stegoceras material, casting doubt on its assignment to the genus.
 They considered the material to clearly be indeterminate and unidentifiable as a valid taxon below the family level.
 Robert M. Sullivan would agree with this sentiment in later papers, noting it likely belonged to Asian genus like Prenocephale but that it should be considered an undiagnostic nomen dubium.
-In her chapter on pachycephalosaurs in the 1990 book The Dinosauria, Teresa Maryańska offered an alternative opinion, noting points of anatomical distinctiveness compared to other pachycephalosaurids despite the scant nature of its material.
+In her chapter on pachycephalosaurs in the 1990 encyclopedia book The Dinosauria, Teresa Maryańska offered an alternative opinion, noting points of anatomical distinctiveness compared to other pachycephalosaurids despite the scant nature of its material.
 She noted it would be worthwhile for the material to be re-examined and given its own genus.